-1. On the application form, provide contact information for three individuals who can provide character references for you.
+- 1. Fill out the application form available online at www.kansaschristian.edu. - 2.
+On the application form, provide contact information for three individuals who can provide character references for you.
 These should be individuals such as former teachers, pastors, coaches, job supervisors, or others who have held a position of authority over you.
-References from persons related to you will not be accepted.

-- 2. All incoming international students at Kansas Christian College whose native language is not English must present proof of English proficiency.
-(See section below regarding English proficiency.) - 3.
-The prospective student will be sent an Affidavit of Support (I-134) form and a Certificate of Eligibility for Nonimmigrant Student Status (I-20) information form.
-The student must complete the I-20 information form, and the student or a sponsor must complete the Affidavit of Support, which validates sufficient financial resources for the student's expenses.
+References from persons related to you will not be accepted. - 3.
+Submit a non-refundable application fee of \$200.00. - 4.
+Submit official high school transcripts to KCC's approved credential evaluation service, to verify equivalence with a US high school diploma.
+If you wish to transfer credits from a foreign college, those transcripts must also be evaluated.
+You are responsible for the evaluation fees. - 5.
+If your native language is not English, present proof of English proficiency.
+(See section below regarding English proficiency.) - 6.
+You will be sent an Affidavit of Support (I-134) form and a Certificate of Eligibility for Nonimmigrant Student Status (I-20) information form.
+You must complete the I-20 information form, and you or a sponsor must complete the Affidavit of Support, which validates sufficient financial resources for your expenses.
 (The approximate cost for each year of college, which includes room, meals, tuition and fees, is \$13,000 to \$15,000.
 Textbooks, private music lesson fees, and athletic fees are not included in this cost.)
-This amount is due upon enrollment. - 4.
-The prospective student will submit a non-refundable application fee of \$200.00. - 5.
-Please request that official transcripts be sent to the KCC Office of Admissions from all colleges previously attended.
-If you have not attended college or you have successfully completed fewer than twelve college credit hours, request that the high school from which you graduated send an official transcript to the KCC Office of Admissions. - 6.
-Upon the college's approval of the student for study, an I-20 is issued to the student. - 7.
-The student must apply for a student visa from the nearest United States embassy.
-At that time, the embassy will advise the student concerning the requirements and regulations for study in the United States.
+This amount is due upon enrollment. - 7.
+When you are approved for study, an I-20 will be issued to you.
+Apply for a student visa from the nearest United States embassy.
+At that time, the embassy will advise you concerning the requirements and regulations for study in the United States.